pkimgr/rust-pkimgr/README.md

 - Be able to read pki specifications from file
 - Specify cert utility
 - embeed on pkcs12 or pkcs8
-- Rework structs to be able to dot chain creation
 - Move wiki from Gitlab to Github

 ## Contribute